By C1 Staff

 The clock face itself can come in a few forms, such as the face of a wall clock or a grandfather clock.
 Not all clock tattoos are tied to prison; generally just the ones lacking hands.

-Aryan Brotherhood (Photo Media Lib)
+8. Aryan Brotherhood

 This prison gang has a variety of tattoos to look out for, ranging from ‘AB’ to Nazi symbols like a swastika or SS bolts.
-The Brotherhood makes up 1 percent of the inmate population, but are responsible for 20 percent of murders inside of U.S. prisons, so identifying these tattoos are extremely beneficial.
+The Brotherhood makes up 1 percent of the inmate population, but are responsible for 20 percent of murders inside of U.S. prisons, so identifying these tattoos is extremely beneficial.

 The tattoos can also be referred to as Alice Baker, the One-Two, or The Brand.